 Many problems face musicians that are deemed to be subversive by Turkish authorities, more so than what is seen in most European countries.
-Subversive music has a long history in Turkey, including Leftist politics in 1970s Anadolu rock, cultural politics in Arabesk and Kurdish language music, identity and ethnicitiy politics in rap and anti-government politics in rock, folk and pop music in recent years (see Stokes 2003; Solomon 2005; Way 2016).
+Subversive music has a long history in Turkey, including Leftist politics in 1970s Anadolu rock, cultural politics in Arabesk and Kurdish language music, identity and ethnicity politics in rap and anti-government politics in rock, folk and pop music in recent years (see Stokes 2003; Solomon 2005; Way 2016).
 Though not unique to punks, problems endured by punk bands include a lack of access to live performance opportunities, distribution and media exposure.
 Musicians deemed subversive face government control in the form of censorship (Bülent Ersoy, Ibrahim Tatlises), arrests (Grup Yorum) and exiles (Cem Karaca, Ahmet Kaya).
-Recently, modernist composer and pianist Fazıl Say has faced official censorship, charged and jailed in 2003 and again in 2013 while protest group Grup Yorum band member Seçkin Taygun Aydoğan was jailed for six years due to his involvement in a protest concert held in Istanbul (Sol 2013).
+Recently, modernist composer and pianist Fazıl Say has faced official censorship, charged and jailed in 2003 and again in 2013 while protest group Grup Yorum band member Seçkin Taygun Aydoğan was jailed for six years due to his involvement in a protest concert held in Istanbul.
 In fact, concerts may not be granted permission by government authorities.
 When permission is granted, sometimes concerts are cancelled at the last minute causing chaos and financial hardship to musicians and fans.
 These actions are usually accompanied by band members being arrested for spreading ‘propaganda’.

 Recordings are also tightly controlled by the government.
 For a recording to be officially released, it must first get a ‘bandrol’ issued by the Turkish Ministry of Culture indicating the product’s manufacturer has paid the required tax.
 However, bandrol is also used to censor music.
-Reasons for witholding it
+Reasons for withholding it

 may be language [is] objectionable to the government for its political content, such as song lyrics perceived to advocate violence, political views the government would rather not see expressed, such as advocating Kurdish cultural rights, or simply the presence of swear words.
 (Solomon 2005: 6)